Summary

 Adapting to changing times

 Our work doesn’t end when the food is delivered.
 We constantly evaluate our programs and use a data-driven approach to ensure we’re meeting evolving needs.
 For example, our recently implemented voucher program helped us make an even bigger impact by reducing food waste and increasing flexibility for the families we serve.
-Read more in our press release.
+Read more in

 Your support is vital to both the success of our program and the Greater Concord community.
 Please consider the CRFP for your NH Gives donation.